 21. HUMAN RESOURCE MANAGEMENT

-Your Company has 250+ branches across PAN INDIA NEPAL and operational set ups intoBHUTAN and BANGLADESH and the total Manpower of the Company as on March 31 2017 was 570 employees which include Executivesand Non-Executives.
-In order to increase theprofessional culture in the Company 103employees were appointed through Interview andwritten test during the year.
+Your Company has 250+ branches across PAN INDIA NEPAL and operational set ups intoBHUTAN and BANGLADESH and the total Manpower of the Company as on March 31 2020 was 516employees which include Executives and Non-Executives.
+In order to increase theprofessional culture in the Company 107 employees were appointed through Interview andwritten test during the year.

 TRAINING AND HUMAN RESOURCE DEVELOPMENT

+As a measure of capacity building including up-gradation of employees' skill and toensure high delivery of performance training and HRD continued to receive priority duringthe financial year.
 Training and Human Resource policy of the Company aims and sharpeningbusiness skills and competence required for better employee performance and provides allpossible opportunities and support to the employees to improve their performance andproductivity.
 Training was also provided to promote better understanding of professionalrequirements as well as to aware employees towards socio-economic environment in whichbusiness of the Company is carried out.

 | ||SEPT2019 ||GURGAON CO-DELHI |

 REPRESENTATION OF WOMEN EMPLOYEES

-As on March 31 2017 the Company had 14 women employees which represent 4% of thetotal work force.
+As on March 31 2020 the Company had 14 women employees which represent 4% of thetotal work force.
 There is no discrimination of employees on the basis of gender.
 Aninternal compliant committee has been constituted to look after the welfare and provideprotection against sexual harassment of women at workplace.